 There are three main types of broadband Internet currently available in New Zealand for businesses: Fibre, ADSL/VDSL and wireless.
 Depending on where your business is located, you may have one or more options to choose from.

-Hyberfibre is also currently being rolled out across the Chorus network, which promises speeds of up to 2000Mbps or 4000Mbps.
+Hyberfibre is also currently being rolled out across the Chorus network and offers speeds ranging from 2,000Mbps to a staggeringly fast 8,000Mbps.

 Thanks to its multiple speed tiers, fibre can service businesses of all shapes and sizes.
 Small businesses looking to teleconference with clients around the world will find standard speed fibre plans suitable for their needs, while bigger organisations with always-online point-of-sale (PoS) systems will likely want to spring for a faster plan for low-latency.
 Hyperfibre and the fastest fibre plans of up to 950Mbps download speeds ensure that the time it takes to send large files across the Internet is dramatically reduced.

 ADSL and VDSL are forms of copper broadband that use the same cables as your phone lines.
 At best, ADSL speeds typically go up to 5–24Mbps for downloads and 0.12–1.0Mbps for uploads.
 VDSL is slightly faster with speeds of 15–100Mbps when downloading and 5–20Mbps for uploading.
 Even though VDSL can reach speeds of up to 100Mbps, most providers advertise their maximum speeds at up to 70Mpbs.

 The speed that you actually experience with ADSL and VDSL can vary depending on a number of factors such as:

 - The distance from your place of business to the nearest telephone exchange

 - The number of other users accessing the same network at any particular time

 - The quality of the phone lines installed at your place of business.